DexterLab5/Spring-Boot-EXPOSED/README.md

 PROOF -> 1.remove Spring Security and fetch todos - works 2. with Spring Security you cannot fetch the Todos.

 fetch the TODOs without Spring Security and with Spring Security!

+I really don't know if I should be dealing with that Idiocy!